-Parental leave in Canada
+Parental leave in Alberta and Canada

 Maternity and parental leave refer to a time where an employee can take time off work without any risk of losing their job.
 Currently, in Alberta, parents can take up to 37 weeks of unpaid parental leave.
 This time can be shared between both parents or used entirely by one parent.
 These 37 weeks are offered in addition to the 15 weeks of unpaid maternity leave offered to birth mothers.
 Employees are only eligible for maternity leave if they have worked at least 52 weeks with the same employer.